Install Env Via Huawei Marketplace

 -

-Configure CCE: After installing the BYOC environment console, users need to first prepare a CCE cluster.
-Then, they should configure it in the AutoMQ console to deploy the AutoMQ cluster to CCE.
-For documentation on preparing CCE and completing the subsequent deployment, please refer to Deploy to HuaWei Cloud CCE▸.
+Configure CCE: After installing the BYOC environment console, users need to prepare a CCE cluster and then configure it in the AutoMQ console to deploy the AutoMQ cluster to CCE.
+For documentation on preparing CCE and completing the subsequent deployment, refer to Deploy to HuaWei Cloud CCE▸.

 -